satellite-image-deep-learning/techniques/README.md

   4.12.19.
 [Synthesizing Robustness YOLTv4 Results Part 2: Dataset Size Requirements and Geographic Insights](https://www.iqt.org/synthesizing-robustness-yoltv4-results-part-2-dataset-size-requirements-and-geographic-insights/) -> quantify how much harder rare objects are to localize

   4.12.20.
-[IS-Count](https://github.com/sustainlab-group/IS-Count) -> IS-Count is a sampling-based and learnable method for estimating the total object count in a region.
+[IS-Count](https://github.com/sustainlab-group/IS-Count) -> IS-Count is a sampling-based and learnable method for estimating the total object count in a region

   4.12.21.
 [Object Detection On Aerial Imagery Using RetinaNet](https://towardsdatascience.com/object-detection-on-aerial-imagery-using-retinanet-626130ba2203)